 Politics: The British established our civil service to be non-partisan in order to effectively deliver on its mandate without interference by politicians.
 With this in mind, there came the emergence of Permanent Secretaries to demonstrate that unlike Ministers, who are political appointees and have shorter tenures, civil servants are career professionals with long-term offices.
 However, today’s Permanent Secretaries are politically appointed and the civil service mainly does the bidding of the government of the day.

 Unattractiveness of sector: In its current form, our civil service is more attractive to those who want to exploit inefficiencies in the system.
 Its people are typically slow and indifferent and its compensation structure is uncompetitive for today.
 The sector is therefore unable to attract the right caliber of personnel to inspire change.
+A competent and motivated civil service is important for government to effectively deliver its policies and programs to society.
 It is useful to note that compensation in the civil service had always been lower than in the private sector.
 However, the disparity was not as stark as it is today.

 Overstaffing and duplication: There are too many people doing too little in our civil service.
 This problem cuts across both the federal and the state civil services.
 In a bid to tackle unemployment, the government has absorbed a plethora of people who have no business being in the service and this has given rise to an over-bloated and bureaucratic workforce.
 In addition to overstaffing, functions appear duplicated within and across ministries, departments and agencies resulting in a waste of funding.
 More serious is the fact that processes which have been automated in many other countries are still bogged down ancient paths.